go-pdf/fpdf/README.md

 support for rounded rectangles.
 Joe Westcott added underline functionality and optimized image storage.
 Benoit KUGLER contributed support for rectangles with corners of unequal radius, modification times, and for file attachments and annotations.
+Brighten Tompkins ( not related to Brigham Thompson and not an evil twin) contributed text kerning.

 ## Roadmap